How to Get Windows 10 for Free (or Under $30)

 These non-Microsoft websites have varying return policies for software key purchases.
 While Kinguin seems to have an open return policy, PCDestination returns can only happen if the key can’t be activated and have to be requested within 60 days.

-Meanwhile, you’ll have to pay an extra $20 at the time of purchase if you hope to get a refund from Software Pug (although that $20 also entitles you to extra installation support).
-And Amazon and Newegg both have no-refund policies for software keys.
+Meanwhile, Amazon and Newegg both have no-refund policies for software keys.
 Amazon claims all keys sold on its site are genuine, and any gripes you have with your key must be handled by the individual vendors.
-If a key you get from Newegg doesn’t work, you’ll have to contact Newegg’s product support team to get a new key.
+If a key you bought from Newegg doesn’t work, you'll have to contact Newegg’s product support team to get a new key.

 Still, most, if not all, sites seem willing to accommodate you should you get a key that’s already been used or doesn’t work.
 Again, just make sure you’re buying your key from a legitimate source.
 For that reason we don’t recommend buying Windows 10 keys from individual sellers (or illegally).

-This final downside is only applicable if you’re interested in equipping your build with Windows 10 Pro for Workstations.
-While I was able to find Windows 10 Home on a number of genuine key-selling websites and Windows 10 Pro on some (although fewer) websites, I couldn’t find a key for Windows 10 Pro for Workstations anywhere besides Microsoft.
+This final downside is only applicable if you want to equip your PC with Windows 10 Pro for Workstations.
+While I was able to find Windows 10 Home on a number of genuine key-selling websites and Windows 10 Pro on some (although fewer) websites, I couldn’t find a place to downlaod a key for Windows 10 Pro for Workstations anywhere besides Microsoft (Amazon sells it to ship for $279.49.).
 The most advanced and pricey ($309) member of the Windows 10 clan, Windows 10 Pro for Workstations offers “support for the next generation of PC hardware, up to four CPUs and 6TB of memory,” according to Microsoft’s website.
 But it’s unlikely you’ll need the juggernaut of Windows 10 for your personal machine.

 Buy a Windows Key From Microsoft: $139+ (£120, $225 AU)